Very Neighbourly Organisations

 Sing Australia accepts that everyone can sing and it makes no judgement on how well that happens.

-It is inclusive and welcoming of everyone with singing groups meeting weekly across Australia and performing as often as possible at community events.
+It is inclusive and welcoming of everyone, with singing groups meeting weekly across Australia and performing at community events.

 Find out more…

 Orange Sky provides a platform for every day Australians to connect through a regular laundry and shower service.
 The focus is on creating a safe, positive and supportive environment for people who are too often ignored or who feel disconnected from the community.
 Their volunteers are not social workers or experts on homelessness – they are empathetic listeners and great conversationalists.

 A national broadcaster of multicultural and multilingual programming in over 100 languages; SBS has more than 7 million viewers each week in neighbourhoods and communities across Australia.